 How do I make an appointment?

 To schedule an appointment either call (859) 257-8701 or come by the office in 106 Frazee Hall and tell the receptionist you wish to see a counselor.
-If you have not been to the Counseling Center before, or if you have not been here in a long time, you will first be scheduled for an initial assessment, which is different from a counseling session.
-An initial assessment is a one-time information gathering session in which a counselor will ask you many questions to determine what might be helpful for you and whether we can provide that help.
-There are two ways to schedule an initial assessment; you may either walk in between the hours of 9 am and 3 pm and wait for the next available counselor, or request an initial assessment appointment at a specific time in the next week or two.
-When you first arrive for the initial assessment, you will be given forms to complete before you meet with the counselor.
+If you have not been to the Counseling Center before, or if you have not been here in a long time, you will first be scheduled for an initial consult, which is different from a counseling session.
+An initial consult is a one-time information gathering session in which a counselor will ask you many questions to determine what might be helpful for you and whether we can provide that help.
+There are two ways to schedule an initial consult; you may either come in between the hours of 9 am and 3 pm and wait for the next available counselor, or request an initial consult appointment at a specific time in the next week or two.
+When you first arrive for the initial consult, you will be given forms to complete before you meet with the counselor.
 If you have any difficulty or need assistance completing the forms please don't hesitate to tell the receptionist.
 One of our counselors would be happy to help you.
-Walk-ins coming for an initial assessment are generally seen in the order in which they arrive.
+Students coming for an initial consult are generally seen in the order in which they arrive.
 You may have to wait for the next available counselor, so please bring homework or other material to read in the waiting room.
-If there are several students waiting in front of you for an initial assessment and you are not in crisis, you may be asked to make a future appointment or walk-in on a different day.
+If there are several students waiting in front of you for an initial consult and you are not in crisis, you may be asked to make a future appointment or come in a different day.

 How long will I have to wait for a first appointment?